 January, February, March, April, and May were cooler than "normal".
 Not much snow, some wind but no severe storms.
 Lots of rain, and lots of clouds.
 Very little sun and a very depressing time.
 May had record rainfall.
 We have had several days in the 70's, but mostly dismal grey rainy weather.
 July, August and September were very dry and hot.
 The Bolt creek fire spread smoke and ash all over Western Washington.
 The smoke was very heavy and toxic to people.
 Had to stay inside.
 October was dry to start, then cold and rainy.
 The forest was very dry here.
 Extreme fire hazard.

 November, and December have been colder than average.
 As of December 22 a total of about 12 inches of snow has fallen in November and December.
-As of December 22, the forecast is for more snow and and ice storm also.
+As of December 22, the forecast is for more snow and an ice storm also.
 The low temp here was 11.5 deg f the morning of Dec.
 22. Brutal summer, and Brutal winter also.
 The "ice storm" did not happen, however some ice did form, but nothing destructive at this location.
 There was some wind but nothing destructive here.
 In other areas areas nearby, the wind was quite severe and many trees down and damage resulted.

 Summary of the weather here in 2021